 - You need to track the Maximum, Minimum, Reading and Normalised values for each sensor.
 Name the variables you use to include Left or L and Right or R so you know which sensor the variables are for.

-- The concept above will update the maximum value whenever it sees a larger reading value.
+- Handling the Silver Strip: The concept above will update the maximum value whenever it sees a larger reading value.
 The reading for the silver strip used in Robocup Junior at the entrance to the spill area rescue zone is usually significantly higher than the value for white.
 Your code will need to check if the reading is significantly higher than the current maximum value and if it is skip the updating of the maximum value.
 This will stop the silver strip affecting the normalisation process.

 - If you are using RGB readings, you can use this normalisation process for each of the 3 colours.
 For the line following you can choose a single colour, such as Red or Green to control line following while at the same time take the three normalised readings to look for colours.
 If you are seeing more green than red or blue, then you know you are on a green shortcut square.